tomjo/warden-secret-operator/deploy/manifests/README.md

 This directory contains the manifests for a basic deployment of the application.

-You will need to supply your own secret named bitwarden-operator containing following keys:
+You will need to supply your own secret named warden-secret-operator containing following keys:
 - `BW_OPERATOR_USER`: Bitwarden user
 - `BW_OPERATOR_PASS`: Bitwarden password